wparkermackenzie/wparkermackenzie.github.io/Components/_posts/2018-02-03-LogicLevelConverterCylewet.md

 title: Components Logic Level Converter Cylewet
 ---

+This post contains information on the 2 channel logic level converter from Cylewet.
+As a data sheet could not be found online, information had to be gathered by contacting the seller and some experimentation.

 # Description
 2 Channel Logic Level Converter 5V to 3.3V and 3.3V to 5V.